- HR Digitisation

 An HRIS can offer a few or many capabilities, depending on the clients it serves.
 Large organisations may need an HRIS that integrates payroll, performance feedback and development, recruiting/applicant tracking system and self-service.
-Smaller businesses with fifty or fewer employees can automate administrative HR tasks with self-service, time-off management, time and attendance tracking system, and onboarding.
+Smaller businesses with fifty or fewer employees can automate administrative HR tasks with self-service, time-off management, time and attendance software, and onboarding.
 The goal of implementing an HRIS is to streamline the HR function while complying with federal and company regulations and keeping employees happy.

 Some human resource information systems include an employee database, payroll function, benefits administration, recruitment, as well as leave and attendance management.
 Let’s briefly take a look at each: